Biblioklept/biblioklept.github.io/archive/index.md

 - [G.A.M.M.A.
 Tedium Removal](./gamma-tedium-removal)
 > A simple "enable this, disable this" guide to remove G.A.M.M.A.'s tedium.
 Feels good to have fun again.
 Archived 08/12/2023.
-Reason: I no longer enjoy playing G.A.M.M.A. or "hardcore" S.T.A.L.K.E.R., for anyone else like me, I recommend NOMAD.
-The modlist can be found on Reddit.
+Reason: I no longer enjoy playing G.A.M.M.A. or "hardcore" S.T.A.L.K.E.R.
 - [G.A.M.M.A.'s BHS For Escape From Pripyat](./gamma-bhs-for-efp)
 > Adds G.A.M.M.A.'s BHS into Escape From Pripyat, I liked it more.
 Archived 08/12/2023.
-Reason: I no longer enjoy playing Escape From Pripyat or "hardcore" S.T.A.L.K.E.R., for anyone else like me, I recommend NOMAD.
-The modlist can be found on Reddit.
+Reason: I no longer enjoy playing Escape From Pripyat or "hardcore" S.T.A.L.K.E.R.
 - [Modlist Additions](./modlist-additions)
 > Personal modlist additions that aim that are my preferred way to play some games.
 Archived 28/11/2024.